primesoft-group/oneconnexx-docs/_pages/setup/en/web.md

 __Display language__

-The OneConnexx web administration is bilingual (German / English) and uses the browser language by default, or English if the browser language is not German or English.
+The OneConnexx web administration is bilingual (German/English) and uses the browser language by default, or English if the browser language is not German or English.
 If the display language is to be set independently of the browser language, this can be specified in the &lt;globalization&gt; onfiguration element.
 The default setting is: